hirefire/hirefire-resource-ruby/README.md

 This gem collects metrics from Ruby applications running on Heroku and makes them available to HireFire in order to autoscale web and worker dynos.

+## Guides & Documentation

-WIP: See our [Getting Started with Ruby] guide on how to set up HireFire with your Ruby application.
+Please refer to our [Getting Started with Ruby] guide for instructions on setting up HireFire with your Ruby application.

 ## Development

-Run `bin/setup` to prepare the environment by installing dependencies.
+Run `bin/setup` to prepare the environment.

 See `rake -T` for common tasks.

-## Release Procedure
+## Release

 1. Update the `HireFire::VERSION` constant.
 2. Ensure that `CHANGELOG.md` is up-to-date.